chiefonboarding/Documentation/docs/Deployment.md

   reverse_proxy web:8000
 }
 ```
 5. You can now run docker compose: `docker-compose up`.
 When you go to your domain name, you should have a blank page with a loading icon in the middle.
 That's correct, we need to do a few more things before everything is working.
+See [last steps](#last-steps).

-### Deploy through Heroku
+### Deploy with Heroku
 Please note: you will need to have an account at Heroku for this to work.
-Hosting at Heroku is more expensive than hosting it through Docker on a VPS.
+Hosting at Heroku is more expensive than hosting it with Docker on a VPS.
 We will set it up to use two Hobby Dynos (which will be $14/month.
 A database upgrade might be necessary later on.

 You will have to login to Heroku or create an account there.
 Then, you will need to click this link to start the process: [https://heroku.com/deploy?template=https://github.com/chiefonboarding/ChiefOnboarding/tree/deploy](https://heroku.com/deploy?template=https://github.com/chiefonboarding/ChiefOnboarding/tree/deploy).
 Heroku will then ask you for some details.
 Please be careful to put them in correctly, otherwise your app will not start.